-The storage phase is ongoing, and the development and implementation of systems engineering will run concurrent with the existing activities.
-Aspects of the current program will be evaluated from a systems engineering perspective and modified as the evaluation dictates.
+The storage phase is ongoing, and the development and implementation of Systems Engineering will run concurrent with the existing activities.
+Aspects of the current program will be evaluated from a Systems Engineering perspective and modified as the evaluation dictates.

-The development of the SRD necessitated an analysis of the current program (system) functions and the current situation (configuration) of the program.
+The development of the SRD necessitated an analysis of the current system functions and their current configuration.
 This analysis is graphically depicted in Fig. 2.
-In preparation for functional analysis, the current configuration of the program was articulated in a situation analysis.
+In preparation for functional analysis, the configuration of the current system was articulated in a situation analysis.
 Major objectives for the program were developed from the situation analysis in keeping with the program mission.
 In support of the major objectives, the program was bounded by delineating and verifying baseline considerations and assumptions.
 To initiate the functional analysis, the functions of the storage phase (surveillance and maintenance (S&M), handling and stacking, contents transfer, and off-site transport) were defined in terms of respective components and activities.
-These components and activities include hardware, personnel, command media or documentation, support functions, program activities, and interfaces with organizations regulating and performing the activities.
+These components and activities include hardware, personnel, command media or documentation, support functions, system activities, and interfaces with organizations regulating and performing the activities.
 The components and activities for each function were identified for relevant operational states including start-up, shutdown, routine, and off-normal.
 The interrelations among these functions were delineated, and the interface of the current phase of the program (storage) with subsequent phases was evaluated.
 This later evaluation was performed to ensure flexibility and success in the dispositioning and decommissioning phases of the program.
-To complete the functional analysis and determine the technical and management requirements for successfully executing the program mission, the defined system functions were evaluated in the context of the major objectives.
+To complete the functional analysis and determine the system and technical requirements for successfully executing the program mission, the defined operational functions were evaluated in the context of the major objectives.
 In many cases requirements are grouped into categories facilitating the rationale and intent of the requirements.
 Where applicable DOE Orders, regulations, industry codes, and standards govern these requirements, they are referenced.
 Deviations from applicable standards are fully identified, to ensure safe operations.

-This process reflects the adaptation of systems engineering into an existing program, where many activities within the program are defined and underway.
+This process reflects the adaptation of Systems Engineering into an existing system, where many activities within the system are defined and underway.